 for-each and other list functions.

-The next function was explained above and is used with the filter function to filter out the files that we don’t need to rename.
-After this function, we set the name of the collection to whatever we want and then grab a list of files that pass the
+The next function was explained above.
+It is used with the filter function to filter out the files that we don’t need to rename.
+After this function, we set the name of the collection to whatever we want.
+Then grab a list of files that pass the

 After this, we loop through the files, and then loop through the lines looking for the EXIF date/time format.
 If we find the format, we rename the file.
 We have to use the